corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/cordapp-standard-development-environment/csde.md

 ---
 The CorDapp Standard Development Environment (CSDE) makes the process of prototyping CorDapps on Developer Preview 2 more straight-forward.
 The CSDE is obtained by cloning our `CSDE-Cordapp-Template-Kotlin` or `CSDE-Cordapp-Template-java` repository to your local machine.
 The CSDE provides:
-* A prepared CorDapp project that you can use as a starting point to develop your own prototypes
+* a prepared CorDapp project that you can use as a starting point to develop your own prototypes.
-* A base Gradle configuration that brings in the dependencies you need to write and test a Corda 5 CorDapp
+* a base Gradle configuration that brings in the dependencies you need to write and test a Corda 5 CorDapp.
-* A set of Gradle helper tasks which speed up and simplify the development and deployment process; these are effectively wrappers over the [Corda CLI](../../developing/corda-cli/overview.html)
+* a set of Gradle helper tasks which speed up and simplify the development and deployment process; these are effectively wrappers over the [Corda CLI](../../developing/corda-cli/overview.html).
-* Debug configuration for debugging a local Corda cluster
+* debug configuration for debugging a local Corda cluster.
-* The `MyFirstFlow` code which forms the basis of the Getting Started documentation
+* the `MyFirstFlow` code which forms the basis of the Getting Started documentation.
-* The ability to configure the members of the local Corda network
+* the ability to configure the members of the local Corda network.

 {{< note >}}
 The CSDE is experimental.
 The decision whether or not we release it as part of Corda 5.0 will, in part, be based on your [feedback](https://community.r3.com/c/corda-5-developer-preview/41).